ozanMSFT/pytorch-wiki/Running-and-writing-tests.md

 ```
 python test/run_test.py -h
 ```
 Using `test/run_test.py` will usually require some extra dependencies, like pytest-rerunfailures and pytest-shard.
+Running `pip install -r .ci/docker/requirements-ci.txt` will install all the dependencies needed.

 ## Using environment variables: